nullsym/jwotd/docs.md

-# What is this
-This is the source code for a website built in Flask.
-The website displays the Japenese word of the days that have been added by a Twitch bot in a database.

 ## Nginx stuff
 * Could not use unix sockets and had to end up using HTTP
 * You have /etc/nginx/sites-available/ and /etc/nginx/sites-enabled/ the latter has symlinks